 Hospicio No. 42, San Miguel de Allende, Guanajuato, Mexico

-Casa de Sierra Nevada was the undisputed top hotel in town before it got competition from the new Matilda and Rosewood openings, but with Orient Express at the helm and continual improvements making it even better, this collection of revamped mansions and homes offers more colonial charm than its rivals, but with exemplary service to match.
+Casa de Sierra Nevada was the undisputed top hotel in town before it got competition from the Matilda and Rosewood openings, but with Belmond at the helm and continual improvements making it even better, this collection of revamped mansions and homes offers more colonial charm than its rivals, but with exemplary service to match.

-Casa de Sierra Nevada is the only Orient–Express hotel in Mexico besides Maroma on the Riviera Maya coast.
-Acquired by the company in early 2006, it has become a true showpiece, utilizing the resources and expertise of an international luxury chain, but keeping all of the essential personality that made the hotel such a treasure before.
+Casa de Sierra Nevada is the only Belmond hotel in Mexico besides Maroma on the Riviera Maya coast.
+Recently acquired by the Belmond company, it is a true showpiece, utilizing the resources and expertise of an international luxury chain, but keeping all of the essential personality that made the hotel such a treasure before.

 This is not a hotel in the traditional sense.
 Instead it is a series of buildings with separate entrances making up most of one block on Hospicio, plus an annex on the far side of Juarez Park, about a ten–minute walk away.
 Two of the buildings also host a restaurant and bar, while the others only contain guest rooms and plant–filled courtyards.